Sociology and Social Research MAStudy level: Postgraduate

 Final Research Project – 50 credits

 The culmination of the course is a final research project in a chosen subject area.
-Students may select a topic that is neoteric or disruptive in their discipline, has intrigued them from another part of their learning on the course, that aligns with a professional role or career aspirations or that might simply be an area of interest ready to be turned into a passion project.
-Students will be lead producers in the design and delivery of their project, with support from experienced staff in one- to- one supervision.
+You may select a topic that is neoteric or disruptive in your discipline, has intrigued you from another part of your learning on the course, that aligns with a professional role or career aspirations or that might simply be an area of interest ready to be turned into a passion project.
+You will be the lead producer in the design and delivery of your project, with support from experienced staff one-to-one supervision.

 With professional experience option

 The professional experience opportunity2 enables you the opportunity to apply for optional professional experience in semester 1, which, upon successfully securing an opportunity, will extend the duration of your master’s to either 16, 20 or 24 months.
 The professional experience provides an opportunity for you to develop expertise and experience in your chosen field with the aim of enhancing your employability.
 The professional experience supports the development of students’ personal and professional skills, such as communication, team-working, self-management, project working and critical reflection to enhance their future employability.
 This experience will build up on students’ previous learning and experiences and encourage them to reflect on their work and skill sets prior to undertaking the final sixty credits of M level study.